resourcium/resourcium.github.io/content/research/index.md

 Currently, we are producing the first ever generation of this web application.
 However, if we segment the parts of the web application, then there are many existing solutions to build parts of our application with as opposed to the entire system.
-Below is an outline of what we looked into, further analysis of this is available further down:
+Below is an outline of what we looked into, further analysis of this is available further down.

 ### Login